March 11, 2013 1:22 pm

 With temperatures rising and rainfall patterns shifting with global climate change, scientists are worried what may be in store for world’s tropical rainforests, home to the richest diversity of life on the planet.
 But a new study by the UK Center for Ecology and Hydrology’s Chris Huntingford and colleagues found that these rainforests should actually be quite resilient to the effects of climate change—at least at the broad scale.

-Based on earlier research, scientists thought that the Amazon rainforest would be likely to dry out and die off as the world warms.
+Based on earlier research, scientists thought that the Amazon rainforest would likely to dry out and die off as the world warms.
 “But in the light of new data and of improved modelling, the drying now seems a lot less probable,” says Nature.

 “This has been a big issue in science for many years,” says forest ecologist Daniel Nepstad, who directs the Amazon Environmental Research Institute in San Francisco, “and the emerging view is that there is less sensitivity in tropical forests for climate-driven dieback”.